 The best way to store strawberries is to NOT WASH THEM UNTIL YOU USE THEM.
-When you get your strawberries home in your Fresh Harvest box, take them out of their plastic containers.
+When you get your strawberries home in your box, take them out of their plastic containers.
 Pour them into a plastic bowl or container with a lid and put them in your refrigerator.
 This is especially important when you purchase a large quantity like a half flat of berries from a grower.
 If you leave your berries exposed to the air in your fridge, they will start to dry out and shrivel up.

 Talley Farms Lettuce

 Another way to liven up wilted lettuce is to trim the butt and put the head in a cup or bowl of water.
-Leave it for a few hours or overnight before cutting the butt off, washing in sink and putting in your lettuce box holder.
+Leave it for a few hours before cutting the butt off, washing in sink and putting in your lettuce box holder.

 Don’t refrigerate your tomatoes.
 Leave them on your counter to ripen.
 They lose their flavor when they get too cold!
 If they come in your box not as red as you would like, leave out on your counter and they will continue to ripen.

 Cilantro will stay fresher longer if you trim the stem ends and wrap wet paper towels around the bottom of the stems.
 Place the bunch into the plastic bag and store in your vegetable crisper.